Model Context Protocol (MCP)

 "Content-Type": "application/json"

-MCP can be integrated with Text-Gen Node and Multimodel Node
+MCP can be integrated with Generate Text Node

 To integrate MCP into your flow, follow these steps: